njaard/sonnerie/README.md

 ## You can compact and filter

-In case some data in the database needs to be removed, you can use `compact` with the `--gegnum` option.
+In case some data in the database needs to be modified, you can use `compact` with the `--gegnum` option.
 Gegnum means "through" in Icelandic.

 This command removes records that start with `bad-objects`: